 What: For children under 16, a minor passport is issued and is valid for five years.

 Where: Apply at an official passport agency or authorized application acceptance facility, which often includes post offices, libraries, or municipal offices.
 Be sure to make an appointment first.
-Start by calling the National Passport Information Center 24 hours a day at 1-877-487-2778.
+Call the National Passport Information Center 24 hours a day at 1-877-487-2778 for more information.

-When: Count on a minimum of six weeks to receive the passport, although it often takes longer in summer.
-If you’re traveling internationally in less than two weeks, it’s best to schedule an appointment at a passport agency (rather than an acceptance facility).
+When: Count on a minimum of six weeks to receive the passport, although it may take longer in summer.
+If you’re traveling internationally in less than two weeks, schedule an appointment at a passport agency (rather than an acceptance facility) and bring hard-copy proof of upcoming travel, as well as the additional $60 expedite fee in addition to all completed forms and required documentation.

-How Much: The current cost for a passport book is $105.
+How Much: The current cost for a passport book is $105 ($80 application fee + $25 acceptance fee).
 You can also opt to get a passport card which costs $40, so significantly less.
-Take cash when you apply in case the acceptance facility isn’t set up for other forms of payment.
-Additional fees may apply at your local facility, so be sure to check ahead of time or go with additional cash.
-There are also options for expedited service ($60) and overnight delivery ($14.85).
+At a passport agency, fees can be paid by credit or debit card, check (personal, certified, cashier’s, traveler’s) or money order made out to “U.S. Department of State”.
+Credit and Debit cards are not accepted if you apply at an application acceptance facility (like the library).
+Some fees can be paid in cash, but be sure to have exact change.
+Application fees and acceptance fees must be paid separately.
+Additional fees may apply at your local facility, so be sure to check ahead of time or go with additional cash or checks.
+There are also options for expedited service ($60) and overnight delivery ($15.45).

 What You Need to Apply:

-3. Evidence of child’s U.S. citizenship (via a birth certificate)
+3. Original or certified evidence of child’s U.S. citizenship (via a birth certificate or Consular Report of Birth Abroad), plus a photocopy

 5. Parent or guardian identification and photocopy of identification